ashishguptaiitb/koreaidocs-mdlinter/README.md

-# koreaidocs-mdlinter
+# Use MD linting in docs

-Keeping Markdown clean using a linter.
+Keep the Markdown clean using a linter!